cwendel16834/database/readme.txt

 Return value: A vector of type string is returned with the names of all the tables in the database.
 _______________________________________________________________________________________

-map<string, Table>& Database::getTables()
+map<string, Table> Database::getTables()
 Description: Returns all the tables in the database.

 Parameters: none

-Return value: A map<string, Table>& is returned with all the tables that are in the database.
+Return value: A map<string, Table> is returned with all the tables that are in the database.
 _______________________________________________________________________________________

 Table Database::query(string select, string from, string where)